 You can read more about supplements for PMS in the article I’ve written.
 Alternatively, check out Magnesium Plus to help boost your magnesium intake.

 B6 is crucial in the production of serotonin.
 Which as you probably know, plays a huge role in making you feel happy.
 But it also gets converted into melatonin, the sleep hormone and a potent antioxidant.

 For years, there has been tons of anecdotal evidence suggesting that B6 levels are a key component in determining one’s quality of sleep and the ability to dream.

 A recent study set out to finally demonstrate the claims, and had participants ingest 240 mg of B6 before bed — and the result was a significant increase in the amount of dreams participants recalled.

-Furthermore, multiple studies suggest formulations including B6 are extremely effective in inducing sleep.
-Especially when combined with melatonin and botanicals — which is why my Sweet Dreams formula includes exactly those ingredients.
-Warning: only try it if you want to have the best night’s sleep of your life!
+Furthermore, multiple studies suggest formulations including B6 are extremely effective in inducing sleep, especially when combined with melatonin and botanicals.

 Vitamin B6 and brain health

 B6 plays such a critical role in brain health because it helps produce the neurotransmitters serotonin, dopamine, gamma-aminobutyric acid (GABA), and norepinephrine.

 Levels of these chemicals have all been shown to play a role in depression.
 In fact, one study found that low levels of B6 in blood doubled the likelihood of depression in seniors.